kevincui5/translator_transformer/README.md

 # Neural Machine Translation with Transformer Model

-In this tutorial I would like to improve the [Transformer model for language understanding](https://www.tensorflow.org/text/tutorials/transformer)  tutorial from tensorflow website since the code is for demonstration purpose.
-I'd like to make it more "object oriented" by using tensorflow 2 features such as subclass Keras layers and models classes and use Keras model's build-in compile and fit function.
-Doing so will make the code easier to understand, make change, and maintain.
+In this tutorial I would like to improve the [Transformer model for language understanding](https://www.tensorflow.org/text/tutorials/transformer)  tutorial from tensorflow website by using some of the tensorflow 2 features such as subclassing Keras layers and models classes and use Keras model's build-in compile and fit function for training and evaluation.
+The coding in original tutorial is maily for demonstration purpose.
+By using the above mentioned features in tensorflow 2 it will make the program more "object oriented" and the code easier to understand, make change, and maintain.

 I have done similar thing in [my other tutorial](https://github.com/kevincui5/translator_tf) on NMT with attention machanism.